getodk/central-frontend/CONTRIBUTING.md

 npm run transifex:fix
 ```

-`restructure.js` will also be run in a Git pre-commit hook to help ensure that changes to `strings_en.json` are committed.

 `restructure.js` adds developer comments to `strings_en.json` by reading JSON5 comments.
 To use JSON5 comments in a single file component, specify `lang="json5"` for the `i18n` custom block.
 For example:

 ```html